-6. Focus your attention outward – The more we focus our attention upon ourselves, especially when we’re going through emotional pain or mental turmoil, then it’s a lot harder for us to see things clearly and make sense of things from a bigger picture perspective.
+6. Focus your attention outward – The more we focus our attention on ourselves, especially when we’re going through emotional pain or mental turmoil then it’s a lot harder for us to see things clearly and make sense of things from a bigger picture perspective.

 7. Seek out people who inspire you – Connecting with like-minded, positive people can be an excellent way for us to gain some insight into other ways of thinking and ways of living life, which might even help shape our own perspectives.